release-engineering/buildmetadata-maven-plugin/README.md

     ...
     </project>

 Runtime Example
 -------

-Assuming the plugin configuration in pom.xml matches the example provided then simple executing maven with the install goal will create a buildmetadata.xml file in the generated jar file under the META-INF direcory of the archive.
+Assuming the plugin configuration in your projects pom.xml matches the example provided then simply executing maven with the install goal will create a buildmetadata.xml file in the generated jar file under the META-INF direcory of the archive.

 `mvn install`